bijaydev/bijaydev.github.io/README.md

 ## About Me

-I am persuing my masters in Computer Science and Engineering at National Institute of Technology Karnataka,Surathkal.
+I am persuing my Masters in Computer Science and Engineering at National Institute of Technology Karnataka,Surathkal.

 ## My Projects